 However, postal votes have already been sent to those who requested them and can be returned anytime ahead of the day itself.

-So to help inform you whenever you may be putting your cross in the box, the Lancashire Post asked the parties vying for your vote to set out their top six policy pledges - and set out their stall as to why you should back them.
+So to help inform you whenever you may be putting your cross in the box, the Lancashire Post and Chorley Guardian asked the parties vying for your vote in some or all of the available seats to set out their top six policy pledges - and briefly explain why you should back them.

-But, in the meantime, if you want to make your decision before then - or even just start thinking about it - here are the parties’ priority pledges .
+But, in the meantime, if you want to make your decision before then - or even just start thinking about it - here are the parties’ pledges on a page.